 Through dialogue, we will seek to understand and learn how to ignite meaningful relationships with one another.
 When we know better, we do better.

-We will work individually and collectively to identify, evaluate, and change our College policies, procedures, curricula, and recruitment/retainment efforts that perpetuate systemic and organizational racism and bias.
+We will work individually and collectively to identify, evaluate, and change our School policies, procedures, curricula, and recruitment/retainment efforts that perpetuate systemic and organizational racism and bias.

 We will hold all members of our community accountable to demonstrate principles of diversity, equity, and inclusion by participating in ongoing personal and professional development through annual review processes.

-We will hold our College accountable to create a culturally safe environment that provides resources for ongoing education and evaluation, including processes to address concerns of racism, discrimination, and bias.
+We will hold our School accountable to create a culturally safe environment that provides resources for ongoing education and evaluation, including processes to address concerns of racism, discrimination, and bias.